 Buying a home involves adhering to many vital processes such as determining the best locations and the types of the house that suits the needs and interests of an individual.
 However, determining the amount of funds that a person is willing to spend when buying a home is one of the most critical aspects.
 Here are some essential budgeting tips that an individual can incorporate and implement when purchasing a home.

 - Know Your Monthly Income

-The first stage in the whole budgeting process is understanding the amount of money that one receives on a monthly basis.
-This includes the monthly salary and incomes from side hassles such as selling items online and other sources that they may have.
+The first stage in the whole budgeting process is understanding the amount of funds that one receives on a monthly basis.
+This includes the monthly salary and incomes from side hustles such as selling items online.
 The income of the partner should be included if the two are buying the house together.
 The total monthly income will provide guidance on the home that one can afford and what one cannot afford.

 - Understand Monthly Expenses

 The second important budgeting tip is understanding the total monthly expenses.
 This does not only include the rent but goes further to cover entertainment expenses, food, transport or fuel, and even the cup of coffee that one buys on the way to or from work.
 By deducting the overall monthly expenses from the total monthly income, one will be able to get an accurate amount that can be set aside for paying the mortgage after buying the house.

 - Cut on Expenses

 After coming up with a list that details on all monthly expenses, it is time to analyze the list and come up with strategies that can help in cutting on costs and increasing the disposable income.
 This can be done by reducing on areas such as entertainment expenses and scrapping the service that you may not need.
 For example, one can consider carrying a packed lunch rather than buying expensive fast foods at the city center.